JesseAldridge/site_blocker/README.txt

+To install:

-To install: clone the repo, click Settings->Tools->Extensions, check "Developer Mode" box, click "Load Unpacked Extension", select the directory of the cloned repo.
+- clone the repo, click Settings -> Extensions
+- check "Developer Mode" box
+- click "Load Unpacked Extension"
+- Select the directory of the cloned repo

-By default, clicking the button will block Reddit, Hacker News, and Google News for the next three hours.
-This behavior can be easily customized by modifying background.js.
-Note that you need to reload the extension after any modification.